sinsunsan/sinsunsan.github.io/_posts/2018-03-08-ES6-functions-as-an-alternative-to-lodash.md

 ---
 layout: post
-title: ES6 functions to use as an alternative to lodash
+title: Javascript and ES6 functions to use as an alternative to lodash
 published: true
 ---